-Build custom lists (sets) in the Custom List designer.
-A list, or set, is a user-defined group of elements, from a single hierarchy in the data model.
-It offers users a convenient way to add multiple elements anywhere within their query when making data discoveries.
-For instance, you may want create a custom list of top 100 customers by sales; that list can then be added directly to queries.
+The List Designer is for building custom lists or "sets" derived from data in a data model.
+A list, therefore, is a user-defined group of elements, from a single hierarchy in the data model.
+It offers users a convenient way to add multiple elements anywhere within their query.
+For instance, you may want create a custom list of the top 100 customers by sales which can then be added directly to reports, dashboards and publications to drive queries.

 - Click here to review examples of how to build a custom list.